albill/albill.github.com/_posts/2002-11-23-seven-sermons-to-the-dead-sermo-vii.markdown

 ---
+author: admin
+date: '2002-11-23 19:30:00'
 layout: post
+slug: seven-sermons-to-the-dead-sermo-vii
+status: publish
 title: Seven Sermons to the Dead, Sermo VII
-published: true
-meta: {}

-tags:
+wordpress_id: '1032'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 Well, God rested on the seventh day or something and I forgot to post the last one. ;-)